EmilyXu0427/Full-Stack-Web-Application-for-Pokemon-Game-Asset-Management-System/README.md

 ***On Store page, users are able to:*** <br/>
 ✅ Review the information of all items existing in the database. <br/>
-✅ Review each item attribute by clicing the item name. <br/>
+✅ Review each item attributes by clicking the item name. <br/>
-✅ Choose to view the item list in alphabetical order. <br/>
+✅ Option to view the item list in alphabetical order. <br/>
-✅ Find item by searching using item name. <br/>
+✅ Search item using item name. <br/>
 ✅ Filter item list by different type. <br/>
-✅ Summarize the item information, counting total number of berries and medicine. <br/>
+✅ Summarize item information, counting total number of berries and medicine. <br/>
-✅ Click the item name and item will be automatically added to the 'ITEM TO BUY' area. <br/>
+✅ Click item name and item will be automatically added to the 'ITEM TO BUY' area. <br/>
-✅ Click the 'BUY IT NOW' button to add item to trainer's bag. <br/>
+✅ Click 'BUY IT NOW' button to add item to trainer's bag. <br/>
-✅ Review Frequent Buyers Club including users who bought items number higher than average users. <br/>
+✅ Review Frequent Buyers Club information including users who bought items more frequent than average users. <br/>

 <div>
 <h2/>Snapshot of App</h2>